Codeinwp/llorix-one-companion/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add Our team, Our Services and Testimonials sections to Llorix One theme.
+Add Our team, Our Services and Testimonials sections to Llorix One Lite theme.

 == Description ==

-Add Our team, Our Services and Testimonials sections to Llorix One theme.
+Add Our team, Our Services and Testimonials sections to Llorix One Lite theme.